Doberdò del Lago: Geography

-Doberdò is the only municipality in the former Province of Gorizia that lies entirely on the Karst Plateau (Carso).
+Doberdò is the only municipality in the former Province of Gorizia that lies entirely on the Karst Plateau (Carso/Kras).
 As a consequence, the municipality area contains about two hundred caves, in particular Abisso Bonetti and Grotta dell'Artiglieria.

 The Doberdò area has a crucial strategic position.
-A relatively wide and flat canyon runs right through the middle of the municipality from north to south, connecting the Vipava Valley to the Adriatic sea.
+A relatively wide and flat canyon runs right through the middle of the municipality from north to south, connecting the Vipava Valley to the Adriatic Sea.
 The canyon is called simply Dol (Slovene for vale).
 The main road between Gorizia and Trieste runs through this canyon, which is the most direct connection between the Goriška region and the seaside.

 At its southern edge, the Dol Canyon widens into a typical karst polje, dominated by Lake Doberdò.
-The village of Doberdò is located west of Dol Canyon, on an elevated section of the Carso Plateau known as the Doberdò Karst (Carso di Doberdò, Doberdobski Kras).
-On the east side of the Dol Canyon rises the plateau known as the Trieste and Komen Karst (Tržaško-komenski Kras), which continues eastward and southward into neighboring Slovenia.
+The village of Doberdò is located west of Dol Canyon, on an elevated section of the Karst Plateau known as the Doberdò Karst (Carso di Doberdò, doberdobski Kras).
+On the east side of the Dol Canyon rises the plateau known as the Trieste and Komen Karst (tržaško-komenski Kras), which continues eastward and southward into neighboring Slovenia.
 Dol Canyon ends in the narrow Timavo Valley, which is already located in the neighboring municipality of Duino.